 A digital twin uses virtual and augmented reality as well as 3D graphic and data modelling to build a virtual model of a process, system, service, product or other physical objects.
 This digital twin is an exact replica of the physical world.
 Its exact replica status is maintained through real-time updates.

 It is a technology that is applicable to a wide range of environments, including the monitoring of products while they are in use and throughout their life cycle.
-An example is a power turbine.
+An example is a Bulk-Power System turbine.

 You can use the digital twin within the following asset levels:

 Component level – focused on a single, highly critical component within the manufacturing process.

 Security Level – Identify Bulk-Power System locations compromised with regards to safety and security.

 Asset Level – Creating a digital twin of a single piece of equipment within a production line

 System Level – Using a digital twin to monitor and improve an entire production line